tomiGoljevscek/Oxide.Docs/source/includes/rust_api_hooks.md

  * Return a Assembly-CSharp/BasePlayer.SpawnPoint object to use that spawnpoint
  * Useful for controlling player spawnpoints (like making all spawns occur in a set area)

-### OnPlayerSpawn(BasePlayer player, Network.Connection connection)
+### OnPlayerRespawned(BasePlayer player, Network.Connection connection)
  * Called when the player spawns (specifically when they click the "Respawn" button)
  * No return behavior
- * ONLY called when the player is transitioning from dead to not-dead, so not when they're waking up
+ * ONLY called after the player has transitioned from dead to not-dead, so not when they're waking up
- * This means it's possible for a player to connect and disconnect from a server without OnPlayerSpawn ever triggering for them
+ * This means it's possible for a player to connect and disconnect from a server without OnPlayerRespawned ever triggering for them

 ### OnPlayerChat(ConsoleSystem.Arg arg)
  * Called from Assembly-CSharp/chat.say